NeethuSuresh72/fake-news-detection/README.md

 Model Training:
 The model training process is implemented in a Jupyter Notebook located in the training/ folder.
 The notebook includes:
-  Data loading
+  -Data loading
-  Text preprocessing
+  -Text preprocessing
-  Feature extraction
+  -Feature extraction
-  Model training
+  -Model training
-  Evaluation
+  -Evaluation
 Due to GitHub’s file size limitation, trained model files are managed using Git LFS.

 How to Run the Project: